Studio 1 Productions

 Optimus Technology Setup

-Note: If the video does not show up in the Preview and/or Program monitor windows in After Effects CS6, then the NVidia Optimus is enabled.
+Note: If the video does not show up in the Preview and/or Program monitor windows in After Effects CS6, After Effects CC or After Effects CC 2014, then the NVidia Optimus is enabled.

 Video Card Drivers